JamesMcKenzieJHTNA/angular-flatpickr/readme.md

 ## License

-angular-flatpickr module is under MIT license:
+angular-flatpickr-in-timezone module is under MIT license:

 > Permission is hereby granted, free of charge, to any person
 > obtaining a copy of this software and associated documentation files